RobertArtigas/DCT2SQL/README.md

 This will take a clarion dictionary (DCT) and create SQL DDL code for several SQL back ends.

-The WIKI for this repository has a **DCT2SQL** documenation area.
+The WIKI for this repository has a **DCT2SQL** documentation area.
 There is a ToDo list for conversion that might come in handy when you do this task.

 ### The current SQL back ends can have DDL template generated code are:
 **POSTGRESQL, MYSQL, MSSQL, SQLANYWHERE, and MIMER.**